dd86k/alicedbg/README.md

 | `-raw` | | | (Dumper) Skip file format detection and process as raw blob |
 | `-show` | `A`,`h`,`s`,`i`,`d` | `h` | (Dumper) Include item(s) into output |

-Default operating mode is set to the debugger, and the default UI is set to the TUI type.

 The only default argument sets the debug type to a file with a file path.
-Example: `alicedbg putty.exe -dump -show s`
+Example: `alicedbg putty.exe --dump -S s`

 ### UI: loop